 - Select resources from Citrix Workspace.
 The Citrix Virtual Apps and Desktops service sends a message to the VDA to prepare for an incoming session.

 - Citrix Workspace sends an ICA file to the endpoint that contains an STA ticket generated by Citrix Cloud.

 - The endpoint connects to the Citrix Gateway service, provides the ticket to connect to the VDA, and Citrix Cloud validates the ticket.

 - The Citrix Gateway service sends connection information to the Cloud Connector.
 The Cloud Connector determines if the connection is supposed to be a Rendezvous connection and sends the information to the VDA.

 - The VDA establishes a direct connection to the Citrix Gateway service.

 - If a direct connection between the VDA and the Citrix Gateway service isn’t possible, the VDA proxies its connection over the Cloud Connector.

 - The Citrix Gateway service establishes a connection between the endpoint device and the VDA.

 - The VDA verifies its license with the Citrix Virtual Apps and Desktops service through the Cloud Connector.

-- The Citrix Virtual Apps and Desktops service sends and applies the session policies to the VDA through the Cloud Connector.
+- The Citrix Virtual Apps and Desktops service sends session policies to the VDA through the Cloud Connector.
+Those policies are applied.